Academics + Majors Undergraduate Research

 ESU Summer Undergraduate Research Program

 Each year, students and faculty can compete for funding for summer undergraduate research projects.
-Grants of up to $7,000 pay for faculty summer salary, student scholarships or compensation and a generous supply budget.
+Grants of up to $6,500 pay for faculty summer salary ($3000), student scholarships ($2500) and a generous supply budget (up to $1000).

 Summer research projects are often developed into papers and posters that are presented at external academic conferences across the Nation, adding yet another layer of skills desired by employers, graduate schools and professional programs.